-Add contact: Click to add a new contact to the contact list.
+Add contact: Click to add a new contact to the list of recipients.

-- Device: If the contact is a non-personal device, such as a speaker.

-- Name: Enter a name for the contact.

-- Location: Enter a location for the contact.

-- Person: If the contact is a personal device, such as a SIP phone.
-Only contacts that are added as persons will show up in the list of contacts when you press the Show contacts button.

-- First name: Enter the contact's first name.

-- Last name: Enter the contact's last name.

-- Location: Enter a location for the contact.

-- SIP

-- SIP address: If you use SIP, enter the contact's IP address or extension.

-- SIP account: If you use SIP, select the SIP account to use for the call from the device to the contact.
+- Name: Enter a first name for the contact. - Last name: Enter a last name for the contact. - Location: Enter a location for the contact. - SIP: Select SIP as protocol. - SIP address: If you use SIP, enter the contact's IP address or extension. - SIP account: If you use SIP, select the SIP account to use for the call from the device to the contact. - VAPIX: Select VAPIX as protocol. - IP: Enter the contact's IP address or extension. - User name: Enter user name. - Password: Enter password. - The context menu contains: - Edit contact: Edit the contact's properties.

-- VAPIX

-- IP: Enter the IP address.

-- User name: Enter user name.

-- Password: Enter password.

-- The context menu contains:

-Edit contact: Edit the contact's properties.

-Delete contact: Delete the contact.
+• Delete contact: Delete the contact.